GRAM-NEGATIVE BACILLI

 BIOCHEMICAL TESTS ALBUM LINK

-Escherichia coli, Klebsiella, Enterobacter and Proteus as part of the normal intestinal microbiome and are non‑pathogens in that environment.
+Escherichia, Klebsiella, Enterobacter and Proteus as part of the normal intestinal flora and are non‑pathogens in that environment.
 Of course, these bacteria can cause illness under other circumstances.
 For example, E. coli is a common cause of urinary tract infections and Proteus has been isolated from patients with kidney stones, gangrenous wounds, and otitis media.

 The truly enteric pathogens in the Enterobacteriaceae family include Salmonella, which causes typhoid fever and mild to severe gastroenteritis (inflammation of the gastrointestinal tract) due to “food poisoning” and Shigella, which causes bacterial dysentery (bloody diarrhea with fever) due to “food poisoning”.